mediaexplorer74/Mosaic/README.md

 - Redesigned options
 - Added option to set picture to the Mosaic background
 - Added option to enable shadow under the widgets
+- Targets x64 and ARM64 added (still not tested).

 ## Description
 Mosaic is a small desktop enhancement utility designed specifically for Windows 10/11 users